Super Fuzz: Release

 Super Fuzz was released in Italy in 1980.
+Outside of the United States and Italy, the film was released through Columbia Pictures and Warner Bros.

 The film was shown in heavy rotation on HBO in the early 1980s.

 Reception

 In contemporary reviews, Super Fuzz received a negative review in Variety who called the film "miscast to the hilt" and "all sheer shab both artistically and technically.
 Within a minute of the opening title, somebody belches and the tone is set for the remainder."
-The New York Times stated that the film had Corbucci and his crew "have joined forces to provide employment for several oldtime performers.
-That is the film's major accomplishment." and that there was only one funny gag within the film.
+The New York Times stated that Corbucci and his crew "have joined forces to provide employment for several oldtime performers.
+That is the film's major accomplishment" and that there was only one funny gag within the film.

-From retrospective reviews, AllMovie found that Super Fuzz "still holds up as a fun, lightweight, and immensely entertaining way to spend a Saturday night with few friends."
-The review concluded that Super Fuzz "can be enjoyed by equally by both adults who appreciate a mindless retro comedy, or children who enjoy such simple pleasures as the [sight] of Borgnine dancing atop a giant, floating bubble-gum balloon."
+From retrospective reviews, Jason Buchanan of AllMovie found that Super Fuzz "still holds up as a fun, lightweight, and immensely entertaining way to spend a Saturday night with few friends."
+The review concluded that Super Fuzz "can be enjoyed equally by both adults who appreciate a mindless retro comedy, or children who enjoy such simple pleasures as the [sight] of Borgnine dancing atop a giant, floating bubble-gum balloon."